 Pride Bar and Restaurant – a cute bar and restaurant found within the Silom Soi 4 serving an Italian Thai menu.
 It doubles as a Pride community centre and they are also serving hot waiters, live singers, drag performances and an open mic night if you fancy showing off your own vocal talents.

-Bangkok Gay Bars
+Bangkok Gay Bars and Clubs

 Silom Soi 4 – (the main gay nightlife hub) – the center of gay nightlife in Bangkok is this side street off Silom Road.
 This is the place to be from 9 PM to 12 AM where party goers are grabbing a pre-drink before heading over to Silom Soi 2 to dance the night away.